machdyne/zeitlos/docs/ports.md

 # Zeitlos Ports Design

-**Status: phases 1-4 below are implemented** (`sw/common/zport.h`/`.c`, `sw/apps/portdemo`, `term` wired to it, and now `sw/apps/net`'s telnet provider).
-Phase 4's UART port is still not done (only telnet landed so far); phase 5 and "Open questions" are still just plan.
+**Status: phases 1-4 below are implemented** (`sw/common/zport.h`/`.c`, `sw/apps/portdemo`, `term` wired to it, `sw/apps/net`'s telnet and ssh providers, and `sw/apps/serial`'s UART1 provider).
+Phase 5 and "Open questions" are still just plan.
 Written up ahead of the code originally, the way `docs/networking.md`'s "Staged plan" section tracks done vs. not-done work for that subsystem -- update this document as the remaining phases land.